rreece/rreece.github.io/essays/morals-of-poker.md

-Chess is an example of a game with a rich enough structure that one can infer from the best strategies for it, emblematic norms of action that have far more generality.
+Chess is an example of a game with a rich enough structure that one can infer from the best strategies for it, emblematic norms of action that have far more generality---morals.

 Well versed poker players will similarly know the game of poker to have powerful moral lessons for life.